 “We’re both attention-to-details people.
-We watch a lot of How To videos on YouTube, then we jump right in.”
-The ceiling solution, Emily reports, was by far the most satisfying of their design solutions.
+We watch a lot of How-To videos on YouTube, then we jump right in.”
+The ceiling upgrade, Emily reports, was by far the most satisfying of their design solutions.

-Above: The couple tackled one room at a time, including the ceiling in their newly overhauled kitchen.
-They used 4-foot-by-8-foot sheets of White/Satin Hardboard Panels from Lowe’s that cost $19.98 each.
-They nailed the pre-made beadboard directly in place—it holds well thanks to the fact that the existing plaster ceilings are backed with lath board.
+They used four-by-eight-foot sheets of White/Satin Hardboard Panels from Lowe’s that cost $19.98 each.
+They nailed the premade beadboard directly in place—it holds well thanks to the fact that the existing plaster ceilings are backed with lath board.
 “Once the panels are up, the ceiling just needs to be trimmed out,” says Emily.
-For the trim they used 1-foot-by-4-foot MDF boards installed in a grid.
+For the trim they used one-by-four-foot MDF boards installed in a grid.
 “Some paint and several tubes of caulk later, and you have a coffered-looking ceiling.”

-Above: “Caulking and painting were by far the hardest part,” reports Emily.
 The walls, trim, and ceilings are painted in Valspar Ultra White from Lowe’s.
-The small dining area, shown here, has extra chairs cleverly hung on the wall, and a DIY Lindsey Adelman light—have a look at our post today, A New $60 DIY Lindsey Adelman Pendant, for a similiar (but easier) project.
+The small dining area has extra chairs cleverly hung on the wall, and a DIY Lindsey Adelman light—have a look at our post, A New $60 DIY Lindsey Adelman Pendant, for a similar (but easier) project.

-Above: The couple’s black and white bedroom was where they first tested the coffered ceiling idea.
-Writes Emily in her blog: “Our bedroom is an 11-by-15-foot rectangle, so the layout was pretty simple: we needed 6 sheets of 4 x 8 beadboard.
-Then we purchased enough MFD 1 x 4 boards do the trimming … we measured and used chalk lines to plan out the grid.
+Writes Emily in her blog: “Our bedroom is an 11-by-15-foot rectangle, so the layout was pretty simple: We needed six sheets of four-by-eight beadboard.
+Then we purchased enough MFD one-by-four boards do the trimming … we measured and used chalk lines to plan out the grid.
 Since we have a hanging light in the center of the room, we wanted a seam to run through the fixture.
 We liked the idea of the light being on the ‘beams’.”
 Read Emily’s full report on the ceiling project at Lifestyle and Design Online.

-Above: “On top of the texture, we had years of previous water damage and terrible repair jobs to portions of the ceiling.”
-Shown here is a section of the dining room that Emily describes as “really not so terrible in comparison to other spots that I wish I had photographed.”
+Shown above is a section of the dining room that Emily describes as “really not so terrible in comparison to other spots that I wish I had photographed.”